Last Updated on July 1, 2025 by Karl Thompson

 In A-Level Sociology, this module deals with some of the following questions…

-Why are some countries rich and others poor, and how can it be that so many people in the world are suffering from poverty, lack of education, lack of clean water, disease and war and conflict, while at the same time others in the world lives live of relative ease and comfort?
+Why are some countries rich and others poor?
+How can it be that so many people in the world are suffering from poverty?
+Many lack education and clean water.
+Disease, war, and conflict also affect them.
+Meanwhile, others in the world live lives of relative ease and comfort.

-What if anything should and can rich and poor countries do to help the plight of the poorest, and is it actually possible for global humanity to manage and control the various global challenges we face – not only the immediate problems of poverty, hunger and disease, war and conflict, but human rights abuses and international migration, terrorism and other global crimes, and the environmental crisis?
+What actions should rich and poor countries take to help the plight of the poorest?
+Is it actually possible for global humanity to manage and control the various global challenges we face?
+These challenges include the immediate problems of poverty, hunger, and disease.
+They also encompass war and conflict, human rights abuses, and international migration.
+Additionally, terrorism, other global crimes, and the environmental crisis are part of these challenges.

 Introductory Posts

-Globalisation and Global Development – Good Resources – some good ‘hub sites’ which I recommend for exploring global development further – including links to agencies which monitor global development, such as the United Nations and the World Bank, as well as a whole range of Non Government Organisations and independent development thinkers.
+Globalisation and Global Development – Good Resources – I recommend some good ‘hub sites’ for exploring global development further.
+These include links to agencies such as the United Nations and the World Bank, which monitor global development.
+They also cover a whole range of Non Government Organisations and independent development thinkers.
 Very much a work in progress (as of August 2017) and being updated constantly.

-Trends in global wealth inequality and povertyinequalities in global wealth have been increasing in recent years – this post explores some of the statistics on global wealth and poverty and introduces some possible explanations and solutions.
+Trends in global wealth inequality and poverty – Inequalities in global wealth have been increasing in recent years.
+This post explores some of the statistics on global wealth and poverty.
+It introduces some possible explanations and solutions.

 Defining Globalisation and Theories of Globalisation